MasonR03/Capstone_Project/README.md

-# Capstone Project
+# Orbit Fall

-Phaser project with an authoritative server component.
+A 2D arcade-style multiplayer space game built with Phaser 3 and Socket.IO.

 ## Overview